 Colonel Cargill is a bad marketing executive – so bad that companies come to him when they want losses to record for tax purposes.

 He is proud of his ineptitude.
 Meaning, he's happy to suck at his job.
 He orders his men to have fun.

 Doc Daneeka still refuses to discharge Yossarian.
 He insists that his own troubles are worse than everyone else's.

 Even though Yossarian is his friend, the Doc does nothing to help him.
 He suggests only that Yossarian take it as best he can – like Havermeyer.
 Yes, that's the guy who likes to eat peanut brittle and shoot mice.

 Havermeyer is a lead bombardier, hated among the men because he always flies directly to a target and never takes evasive action.
 This means the rest of his flight formation suffers because they make easy targets for enemy fire.
 Havermeyer never misses a target, so he doesn't mind a few dead pilots.
-Yes, we are supposed to dislike him
+Yes, we are supposed to dislike him.

 Yossarian, on the other hand, always takes evasive action, so much so that his formation has trouble keeping up with him.
 He's given up caring whether or not he hits his target.
-The men like him because he doesn't get him killed.
+The men like him because he doesn't get them killed.